1989 United States Navy order of battle

-In 1989, the United States Navy was on the verge of massive cuts to military spending cuts including ship and aircraft procurement.
+In 1989, the United States Navy was on the verge of massive cuts to military spending including ship and aircraft procurement.
 These forces were expected to fight the Soviet Union, Warsaw Pact and other potential adversaries in case of a war breaking out.
-At this time, the USS Kitty Hawk (CV-63) of the Pacific Fleet was out of commission for Service Life Extension Program (SLEP) modernization leaving the 3rd Fleet with less carriers.
+At this time, the USS Kitty Hawk (CV-63) of the Pacific Fleet was out of commission for Service Life Extension Program (SLEP) modernization, leaving the Pacific Fleet with fewer carriers.